marijnh/Eloquent-JavaScript/03_functions.md

 let h = a => a % 3;
 ```

-A key aspect in understanding functions is understanding scopes.
+A key part of understanding functions is understanding scopes.
 Each block creates a new scope.
 Parameters and bindings declared in a given scope are local and not visible from the outside.
 Bindings declared with `var` behave differently—they end up in the nearest function scope or the global scope.

 Separating the tasks your program performs into different functions is helpful.
 You won't have to repeat yourself as much, and functions can help organize a program by grouping code into pieces that do specific things.